Henry-The-Yang-101/leetcodefriends-extension/README.md

-# LeetCode Friends — Chrome Extension
+# LeetCode Friends Version 1.0 🚀

 LeetCode Friends is a Chrome extension that lets you add friends and track their LeetCode progress in a glance, right from within [leetcode.com](https://leetcode.com)!